Mccpie01/HPR-Rocket-Flight-Computer-LPS25H/README.txt

-** This fork is an atemp to add support for the LPS25H. barometer. ** And in doing so Support the AltIMU-10 v5
+** This fork is an atemp to add support for the LPS25H. barometer. ** And in doing so Support the Pololu AltIMU-10 v5

 *NOTE: If you are planning to use this code or board files, please send me a Private Message (PM) on Rocketry Forum to ensure I have posted the latest updates.  https://www.rocketryforum.com/members/sparkyvt.810/